jasonycw/jasonycw.github.io/README.md

 Trying to center the content.
 Spent some time to make body tag full full height, and need to use `min-height: 100vh` instead of `min-height: 100%`

 Don't always trust auto complete, typo of `align-items` and `align-content` make me debug for no reason for 30 minutes....

+## 2016-10-07
+Squeeze some time to try making something interesting, making words with CSS only

+### LESS import files
+It seems that using browser's less.js cannot render the CSS properly by just put multiple line of `<link rel="stylesheet/less" href="./blablabla.less" />`.
+It needs to use `@import 'blablabl.less` in the .less file.
+The  weired thing is that I am not sure why some import structure works now.

+Right now, main.less import variable.lsee and global.less while global.less import function.less.
+But the weired thing is that main.less uses function.less functions and global.less use both variable.less and function.less....
+Why the import works now?
+(Scratching my head)

+### Making CSS words
+After trying using `:before` and `:after` for making difference icons during word, I always want to try making characters with it.
+Saw some articles back then when Google changed their logo where it can be render with CSS.
+Lets start having some CSS fun :)